kamst01/brevard_pools/index.md

   trusted-second-stat: 100+
   trusted-third-stat: "$100k+"
   trusted-third-title: Insured
-service:
-  services-microheading: Services
-  services-heading: Our Offered Services
-  services-subheading: With each service, you can guarantee you will get top notch
-    customer service, hard working employees & a clean pool.
-  services:
-    first-service:
-      service-toggle: true
-      disable-toggle: false
-      first-service-title: Green Pools
-      first-service-description: We clean & maintain Green Pools.
-Whether it's algae build up or a maintained green pool!

 ---
 ### We treat every customer the same.
 No matter the situation or condition of their pool; we will take care of you.